StatisMike/shiny.reglog/README.md

 ## 1\.
 Introduction

 The user authentication in Shiny applications can be very useful.
-Mainly, user can login to read and write some results of their session into relational database.
+Mainly, user can login to read/write some results of their session from/into relational database.

 This package contains modules to use in your Shiny application allowing you to automatically insert boxes for login, register and password reset